By Stephanie Ross, Larry Savage, & James Watson

 Larry Savage is a professor of Labour Studies at Brock University.

-James Watson is a doctoral student in the Department of Sociology at McMaster.
+James Watson is a recent PhD graduate from the Department of Sociology at McMaster University.

 This article draws on research supported by the Social Sciences and Humanities Research Council.
-Our full research findings are published in Labour/Le Travail: Journal of Canadian Labour Studies Volume 86 (Fall 2020).
+The full research findings will be published in a forthcoming issue of the Canadian Journal of Higher Education.